AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-post-processing.md

 # Disable postprocessing for a folder

-Experience Manager Guides runs an additional processing, which is called postprocessing.
 By default, all uploaded assets are processed using the DAM Update Asset workflow.
+Experience Manager Guides runs an additional processing, called postprocessing, as a part of this workflow.
 This also helps in generating the UUIDs

 While uploading your files and folders to the *Adobe Experience Manager Assets* server, you can also disable the postprocessing and the generation of UUIDs.